 These workloads include popular apps like social networks, online multiplayer games, video, game streaming apps etc.

-Traffic can spike by any amount exponentially.
-Pokemon Go surpassed all traffic expectations by growing upto 50x the anticipated traffic.
+In these workloads, traffic can spike by any amount exponentially.
+For instance, Pokemon Go right after launch grew upto 50x the anticipated traffic.

-Traffic spikes on social networks when any major global event occurs.
-In these kinds of scenarios, the auto-scaling ability of the cloud saves the day by dynamically adding additional instances to the fleet as & when required.
+In these scenarios, the auto-scaling ability of the cloud saves the day by dynamically adding additional instances to the fleet as and when required.

 Hybrid Workloads